ben01/ksw_kbd_phonetic_mac/readme.txt

 ksw_kbd_phonetic_mac
 ====================

 Mac keyboard layout for Sgaw Karen

+For more information, visit my website at kanyawtech.org.